svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ### Dataset Examples

 Nix packages represent versioned specs if we consider a fact language of only dependencies.
 Versions of packages differ by changing their dependencies.
 We can apply our reverse algorithm to generate a changelog spec from the Nix historical dataset.

+### Criticism

+Spec with name is enough in the Hickey model